THE BEST LAS VEGAS PROPERTIES

 security for the new loan.

-to cover the costs of repairing, improving, and sometimes acquiring an existing
+costs of repairing, improving, and sometimes acquiring an existing property.

 Repayment Plan - An arrangement made to repay